lnfernux/lnfernux.github.io/_posts/2024-08-25-SecurityMonitoring-DataSources.md

 | VPN | The site-to-site VPN that connects the on-premises network to the Azure cloud | High |

 This is the list that I came up with.
 My reasoning is the following:
-1. The applications are obviously critical to the business, as they are used to process orders and manage inventory.
+1. **The applications are obviously critical to the business**, as they are used to process orders and manage inventory.
-2. Anything that supports these applications is also critical, such as the domain controller.
+2. **Anything that supports these applications is also critical**, such as the domain controller.
-3. The shared mailbox is critical as it is used to take orders.
+3. **The shared mailbox is critical** as it is used to take orders.
-4. The website is critical as it is the main point of contact for customers and it's used to take orders.
+4. **The website is critical** as it is the main point of contact for customers and it's used to take orders.
-5. The VPN is critical as it connects the on-premises network to the cloud, which is required for both the website and the sales team to communicate with the orders application.
+5. **The VPN is critical** as it connects the on-premises network to the cloud, which is required for both the website and the sales team to communicate with the orders application.

 Now, if we dig even deeper, we see that as long as the on premise infrastructure is up and running, along with either the shared mailbox or website, the company can continue to receive orders.
 As the workstations in the warehouse are able to communicate with the servers, they can be used to enter orders manually if the VPN is down.
 In case of emergency, we could update the website to include a phone number and separate email address for orders, which would allow the sales team to take orders over the phone and manually input them into the orders application by using the workstations.